google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 ## Experiment with content changes in Chrome DevTools {: #experiment }

-If you were developing a big page with a lot of HTML, you can imagine that it would become somewhat tedious to go back-and-forth between the editor tab and the live tab hundreds of times in order to see your changes.
+If you were developing a big page with a lot of HTML, you can imagine that it might be somewhat tedious to go back-and-forth between the editor tab and the live tab hundreds of times in order to see your changes, especially if you weren't sure what exactly to put on the page.
 Chrome DevTools can help you experiment with content changes without ever leaving the live tab.

 ### Learn the difference between HTML and the DOM {: #DOM }